HectorRicardo/simple-music-app/README.md

     - The ID of the node whose children you want to obtain.
         - In the first iteration of the algorithm, this will be the ID of the `BrowserRoot` node returned from `onGetRoot`.
     - A callback that will be executed whenever the service returns the children of the requested node.
-        - This callback has a `List<MediaItem>` as a parameter, which is precisely the result sent by back the service.
+        - This callback has a `List<MediaItem>` as a parameter, which is precisely the result sent back by the service.
 2. The `subscribe()` method internally ends up calling `onLoadChildren`, forwarding the node ID that it was passed in by the client.
 3. `onLoadChildren` looks at the ID of the node passed in.
 It retrieves the immediate children of the node, and returns them as result.
-    - If the ID of the passed-in node is actually the ID of the dummy, empty `BrowserRoot` node, then an empty list is returned.
+    - If the ID of the passed-in node is actually the ID of the empty `BrowserRoot` node, then an empty list is returned.
     - Heavy processing, user authentication, and time-consuming business logic can run here.
 This method is async, meaning that it doesn't return with an actual `return`, but by calling `result.sendResult()` (`result` is the second parameter of `onLoadChildren`).
-    - `MediaItem`s returned by this method should not contain icon bitmaps.
-Use a Uri instead by calling `setIconUri()` when you build the MediaDescription for each item.
+    - The children (instances of `MediaItem`) returned by this method should not contain icon bitmaps.
+Use a Uri instead by calling `setIconUri()` when you build the `MediaDescription` for each item.
 4. The callback that was passed in in step 1 is executed on the client's side.
-This callback has as its parameter the list of children returned by the service.
+This callback has as its parameter the list of children retrieved in the previous step.
     - The client uses this list to partially build (keep building) a menu of the content hierarchy.
 5. The client looks at each `MediaItem` in the results.
     - If `MediaItem.isBrowsable()` is true, then the client jumps back to step 1, but now passing the ID of the current `MediaItem`.